 Speech sounds are the sounds we make, using our mouth, to form words.
 To make sounds the brain needs an idea to communicate, then it send the idea to the mouth telling it which words to say and the sounds to make.
 This includes signals to the muscles that control the tongue, lips and jaw.

-- Words with two consonant together like ‘sp’ in ‘spider’ or ‘bl’ in ‘black’ they can be reduced to one sound so “pider” or “back”.
+- Words with two consonant together like ‘sp’ in ‘spider’ or ‘bl’ in ‘black’ can be reduced to one sound so “pider” or “back”.

 - Longer words with three or more syllables may be difficult to produce like ‘helicopter’.